 Financial Planning Principles and Practice (3 units)

-In this course you will learn how financial plans are developed.
-Topics include establishing a client-planner relationship, gathering client data and determining client financial needs for investment, insurance, estate planning and retirement benefits.
+Learn how financial plans are developed.
+Topics include: establishing a client-planner relationship, gathering client data and determining client financial needs for investment, insurance, estate planning and retirement benefits.
 Understand the roles and responsibilities of the financial planner, including professional ethics.

 Insurance Planning and Risk Management (3 units)